 Lately, the wisdom of having adequate cash reserves has been painfully hitting home for many investors.
 Sometimes, it has spurred attempts to fix the issue as soon as possible by “going defensive.”
-During this year’s booms and busts, investors have been asking me:
+During this year’s booms and busts, investors have been asking me about defensive investing:

 “With all the bad news, stock markets seem overpriced.

 Should I sell some of my stocks and use the proceeds to become more defensive?”

 You probably don’t remember, but back in 2018, we used a modest market downturn to remind everyone how important it is to have enough liquid cash to ride out market storms.
 Today, let’s tackle how to create those comforting reserves to begin with.